tests-always-included/ddq/README.md

 Usage
 -----

 DDQ is separated into parts and each component of it is strict on what it does.
-The `producer` and `consumer` we've already talked about.
-So there is DDQ and it's `backend` left.
 DDQ's job is to take messages and commands from the user and relays to the `backend` to do something.
 DDQ also handles certain business logic like being paused when too many messages are in flight or if the user wants to stop polling for a time.
 The `backend` has the job of doing what DDQ tells it to do, but could also be responsible for polling for messages emitting when it's found one and cleaning up tasks.

 Setting Up
 ----------